NTX-McGill/NeuroTechX-McGill-2021/ML/README.md

 - Autocompletes an incomplete word by the pevious prefix characters.

 Next Word Prediction
-- Autocomplete the next word given a previous word and the incomplete word's prefixes.
+- Autocomplete the next word given a previous word and an incomplete word's prefixes.

 Example: